LogicalisBR/NaBot/README.md

 git clone --recurse-submodules https://github.com/LogicalisBR/NaBot.git
 ```

 The file config/nornir_config_example.yaml is a *nornir* configuration file.
 Rename it to config/nornir_config.yaml and change Netbox URL to point to your Netbox IP address and port number.
-You can also use the docker-compose file to start a netbox container locally with default credentials (see bellow).
+You can also use the docker-compose file to start a netbox container locally with default credentials (see below).

 Also, update the config/config_example.yaml  with the Token you previously generated for your bot and rename it config/config.yaml.
 This is how the Bot will authenticate with the Webex API.

-Build the local docker container environment:
+If you already have a Webex instance in your network, you may just build the main container.
 ```
 # Building for the first time
 ./build.sh